peytoncordero/DRI25/html-css.md

 </html>
 ```
+**Note**
     The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

-Once you've created your new file, open it with a web browser using your graphical user interface:
+8. Once you've created your new file, open it with a web browser using your graphical user interface (GUI):

-On macOS, click on the Finder in your dock (the apps at the bottom of the screen) and click on Desktop on the left.
+    - On macOS, click on the **Finder** in your dock (the apps at the bottom of the screen) and click on **Desktop** on the left.
 From there, navigate to `projects`, then `htmlpractice`.
-Alternately, you can click the projects folder icon on your Desktop and find it from there.
+Alternately, you can click the projects folder icon on your **Desktop** and find it from there.
 If you're using a Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.

-On Windows, click the `projects` folder icon on your desktop.
+    - On Windows, click the `projects` folder icon on your desktop.
 Navigate to `projects`, then `htmlpractice`.
 Double click the `index.html` file.
 If it does not open in a browser, right click the `index.html` icon and select "Open with..." from the menu.

-Select Firefox or Google Chrome from the app list that appears.
+    - For both operating systems, select **Firefox** or **Google Chrome** from the app list that appears.

 <Info>__Tip__:
 You can also use the Live Server plugin to open it within VS Code.
 Right-click `index.html` and left-click `"Open With Live Server"`